 - a.
 Maximum Unit Size: The total gross floor area of the unit(s), excluding garages, shall not exceed the floor-area ratios maximums found in Section 16.32.050 of this Title.
 These maximums, however, shall not preclude the construction of at least two (2) 1,200 square foot units per lot. - b.
 Building Separation: detached dwelling units shall have a minimum of 10 feet of separation whether the units are on one lot or adjacent lots. - c.
-Height: The maximum height of a unit developed pursuant to this Section shall be 30-feet. - d.
-Rooftop decks shall be permitted in accordance with Section 16.48.180 of this Title.
+Height: The maximum height of a unit developed pursuant to this Section shall be 30 feet.
+The maximum height of a unit developed pursuant to this Section shall be 16-feet for any structure, or portions thereof, located within the setback of the underlying zoning district.
+Structures, or any portion thereof, located outside of the setbacks of the underlying zoning district shall conform to the height requirements of that district. - d.
+Rooftop decks shall be permitted in accordance with the design standards established by Subsection D of Section 16.48.180 of this Title are not allowed.

-2. Colors and Materials
+2. Colors and Materials.